Last updated 06 May 2026.

 Surveys and Audience Research

-- Sensitive data is collected only with a clear and lawful basis, and where the purpose has been explicitly agreed with the client.
+- It is collected only with a clear and lawful basis.

 How We Keep Data Safe